ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Trial licenses can not be extended or re-issued.
 They are limited to 14 days runtime and a maximum of 20 mailboxes.

 ### 4.3.
 Order process for non-trial versions
-<strong>> Just fill in and submit the <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">license offer request form</a> to request an individualized offer for Set-OutlookSignatures Benefactor Circle licenses.</strong>
+<strong>> Just fill in and submit the <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">license quote request form</a> to request an individualized quote for Set-OutlookSignatures Benefactor Circle licenses.</strong>

 The form collects the following information:
 - Company name and full address